Detecting long-range dependence in non-stationary time series: Introduction

 For this reason several authors have pointed out the importance to distinguish between long-memory and non-stationarity [see \cite{starica2005}, \cite{motivation1} or \cite{motivation2} to mention only a few].
 However, there exists a surprisingly small number of statistical procedures which address problems of this type.
 To the best of our knowledge, \cite{kuensch1986} is the first reference investigating the existence of ``long memory'' if non-stationarities appear in the time series.
 In this article a procedure to discriminate between a long-range dependent model and a process with a monotone mean functional and weakly dependent innovations is derived.
-Later on, \cite{heydedai} and \cite{sibbertsen2009} developed methods for distinguishing between long-memory and small trends.
+Later on, \cite{heydedai} developed a method for distinguishing between long-memory and small trends. \cite{sibbertsen2009} tested the null hypothesis of a constant long-memory parameter against a break in the long-memory parameter.
 Furthermore, \cite{horvarth2006}, \cite{baekpipi} and \cite{Yau2012} investigated CUSUM and likelihood ratio tests to discriminate between the null hypothesis of no long-range and weak dependence with one change point in the mean.